modular/modular/KGEN/docs/LazyParsing.md

     foo()
 ```

-The declarations of the functions are parsed and the bodies are resolved later.
+The signatures of the functions are parsed first and the bodies are resolved,
-This allows the functions to reference each other without forward declarations.
+later, allowing the functions to reference each other without forward
+declarations.
 The same 3-phase parsing mechanism is used throughout different levels of Mojo
 code, including in "imperative" regions like function bodies: the declarations
 of variables, nested functions, and nested structs are parsed first, before the